awslabs/aws-well-architected-labs/content/Sustainability/300_Labs/300_cur_reports_as_efficiency_reports/2_add_assumptions.md

 # Introduction

-By now you will have setup usage reports in the AWS Billing dashboard, view these reports with Amazon Athena, and bootstrap this architecture with pre-populated views deployed through the AWS Serverless Application Repository.
+By now you will have setup usage reports in the AWS Billing dashboard, view these reports with Amazon Athena, and bootstrap this architecture with pre-populated views deployed through the AWS Serverless Application Repository AWS Usage Queries app.

 In this lab, you will bring your own assumptions to your queries.
-These could be a a preference of one instance family over another, such as using [AWS Graviton](https://aws.amazon.com/ec2/graviton/) based instances.
+Every business has their own sustainability goals for their workloads and methodologies used to calculate the impact of their workloads.
+Making assumptions about the environments in which your workloads operate, can provide metrics which simplify and reinforce the need to adapt a workload to meet sustainability goals.
+An example of an assumption could be a preference of one instance family over another, such as using [AWS Graviton](https://aws.amazon.com/ec2/graviton/) based instances.
 Or a preference for certain AWS regions over others, especially those regions where [AWS purchases and retires environmental attributes](https://sustainability.aboutamazon.com/environment/the-cloud?energyType=true), like Renewable Energy Credits and Guarantees of Origin, to cover the non-renewable energy AWS use.

-Some examples of assumptions you might make are:
+Some more examples of assumptions you might make are:
 * Using one instance family over another
 * Region preference
 * Adding weights or additional data to calculate derivative metrics